cncf/k8s-conformance/v1.17/vmware-tanzu-kubernetes-grid/README.md

 ## To Reproduce:

-Set up a cluster following the Essential PKS documentation.
+Set up a cluster following the Tanzu Kuberneted Grid documentation.
 We tested with one control plane node and two worker nodes.

 Make sure your `KUBECONFIG` environment variable is set correctly for communicating with your cluster.